sonoilconte/weather-app/README.md

 To run the production build locally, run `npm run local` in the project root, and visit http://localhost:5000 (you don't need to run anything in the client folder).

 To create a new production build, cd into client and run `npm run build`

+## Tests

+To run tests on the React code, cd into client and run `npm run test`